xamarinuniverse/XamarinUniversalLibrary/README.md

 >Of course you are more than welcome to submit other features and bugfixes as well.

-### Want to add a new section or sub-section?
+### Want to add a new section or sub-section

 Pull requests will be accepted based on the following:

 1. The pull request adheres to the repository's [Code of Conduct](/CODE_OF_CONDUCT.md)
 1. If you submit the section with a general `README.md file` \*
 1. If you submit the section with a `contributing-guidelines.md`.
 Please see others guidelines and follow same pattern.
 1. If the section have too much details, please add a linking detail template file in a detail folder. e.g.: `/new-section/detail/example.md/`

-## Want to know more?
+## Want to know more

 - If you want to know a little more about this project, you can visit the following [link](https://luismts.com/blog/xamarin/universal-xamarin-library).
 - Ask direcltly in our [facebook](https://www.facebook.com/groups/182880438998247/) or [telegram](https://t.me/joinchat/B4AGWhFRPcNHt6tn7MZR8Q) group(EN).
 Or in this [facebook](https://www.facebook.com/groups/504716559967164/) or [telegram](https://t.me/joinchat/B4AGWhJ2bt4WhMvYx65_rA) group(ES) in spanish.

 ## Acknowledgements

-* Thanks to all of you and [our awesome contributors](https://github.com/xamarinuniverse/XamarinUniversalLibrary/graphs/contributors) who make this all possible.
+Thanks to all of you and [our awesome contributors](https://github.com/xamarinuniverse/XamarinUniversalLibrary/graphs/contributors) who make this all possible.